 Roosevelt Island is too short.
-Like a relatively tiny NFL quarterback, Roosevelt Island’s ambitions exceed its possibilities, but no one fesses up to a scam gone on too long.
+Like the relatively tiny NFL quarterback, Roosevelt Island’s ambitions exceed its ambitions, but no one fesses up to a scam gone on too long.

 When he was an NFL quarterback, Doug Flutie’s passes shot up out of a shrinking wall of linebackers and lineman, source unseen.
 At 5′ 10″, Flutie chaffed at being dissed as too short for the position.

 He fought back, but it never made him any taller.
 Roosevelt Island should be able to relate.